 For Payflow API, you will need the following set of credentials:

 These are the same credentials that are used as your manager.paypal.com login information.

 Secure Token Setup

 You may need to include this option if you want to capture payments authorized by Paypal via the admin interface of your X-Cart store.
-However, using this option requires you to have a Paypal Advanced Payments or a Paypal Payflow Pro account.
+However, you must have a Paypal Advanced Payments or a Paypal Payflow Pro account to use this option.

 How to enable the Secure Token setting:

 Log in to your PayPal Manager account;